Cell EXPLORERS IT Carlow

 The IT Carlow team was set up in May 2017 with a training visit from the NUI Galway coordinators which consisted of "on campus" training of volunteers, followed by a training school visit to Myshall National School.
 Since then, the IT Carlow team have been bringing the Fantastic DNA roadshow to schools all over Carlow and the surrounding Counties.

-Map showing the locations of the Cell EXPLORERS IT Carlow team visits of 2018.
+Map of Cell EXPLORERS IT Carlow team visits of 2019.

 Check the team impact and the feedback from schools!

 All children and teachers visited have a chance to provide us with feedback on the visit.
 This helps us to evaluate the quality and impact of our visits!

 A summary infographic is generated for each team every year.
 It shows the metrics of the team activity, highlighting children's and teacher's experience by summarising their feedback and includes pictures from school visits.